The Future Is Online: Project Planning In The Cloud

 - Simplified IT.
 When you use on-premises project management software, you are typically responsible for server maintenance, which requires the attention of internal IT personnel.
 Cloud-based software, on the other hand, is maintained for you by the service provider (or another resource)—saving you the time and hassle of dealing with any updates or bugs, and allowing you to focus on running your projects smoothly.

 - Instant updates.
 Unlike on-premises software, which requires you to download updates whenever a new version is released, cloud-based tools are updated automatically.
 There’s no need to pay to upgrade your entire application suite or wait for your IT team to have the time available to implement the updates.

-Steps for finding the best cloud-based project management solution for you
+Steps for finding the best online project management solution for you

 Unfortunately, getting started with a new project management solution isn’t as simple as understanding the difference between on-premises and online project planning solutions.
 Selecting the best solution for your company requires several steps—but the end result is worth the effort you put forth.
 Follow these steps to decide on a qualified service provider.

 Step 1: Conduct a needs analysis.